Heretical-Solutions/Heresy-Pools-Dev/README.md

 Heresy Pools
 ===
-Versatile, scalable and memory efficient memory pool solution for your projects
+Versatile, scalable and memory efficient object pooling solution for your projects

 ## Table Of Contents